Skip links

 June 5, 2024

-Boeing’s Starliner with ULA (United Launch Alliance) Atlas V has launched astronauts into space.
-Second private American to do so.
-Two days later it will dock with the ISS space station, carrying astronauts Butch Wilmore and Suni Williams.
+Boeing’s Atlas V Starliner with ULA (United Launch Alliance) has launched astronauts into space.
+It is the second private American spacecraft to do so.
+Two days later, it will dock with the International Space Station, carrying astronauts Butch Wilmore and Suni Williams.

 June 1, 2024